Last Updated on February 22, 2021.

 Additionally, they come with a 3-band EQ with Sweepable mids, plus a low-cut on those same channels.
-On the rest of the channels you only get a regular 3-band EQ plus the low-cut.
+On the rest of them you only get a regular 3-band EQ plus the low-cut.

-A stereo 7-band graphic EQ can be additionally applied to the main mix or monitors output, which will allow you to shape your mixes to your liking and prevent feedback.
+A stereo 7-band graphic EQ can be additionally applied to the main mix or monitors output, which lets you shape your mixes to your liking and prevent feedback.

 The Mackie DL32R is a wireless digital rack-mounted mixer that features the Onyx+ preamps.

-It has built in Wi-Fi so that you can connect it to your PC, iPad, Android Device, etc. and control it using the Master Fader Control App.
+It has built in Wi-Fi so that you can connect it to your PC, iPad or Android Device, and control it using the Master Fader Control App.

-This means that you can also record directly onto the hard drive itself without needing a PC.
+This means that you could record directly to an external drive without needing a PC.

 This mixer is both great for large recording studios as well as home studios, but where it excels at is live performances, because you can setup the mixer on the stage and control it from anywhere in the venue, not having to worry about the cables.

-The Master Fader Control App is fantastic since it’s basically an entire premium DAW which comes with effects, compressors, EQs, and more, all of which can be used live.
+The Master Fader Control App is fantastic since it’s basically an entire premium DAW that comes with effects, compressors, EQs, and more, all of which can be used live.